DeloitteDigitalUK/kubernetes-training/docs/part-1-set-up.md

 By now, your installation should be complete.
 Let’s bring up your cluster.

-## Bringing up a (local) cluster
+## Your own personal cluster

-Now you have the tools installed, we’re going to bring up a Kubernetes cluster, running on your local machine.
+You now have a Kubernetes cluster, running on your local machine.

-	minikube start --kubernetes-version 1.12.7

-### What did we just do?

-You used minikube, which is a way of starting a single-node development cluster of Kubernetes, right on your machine.
 Under the covers, it creates a Virtual Machine, running a lightweight distribution of Linux, and uses the kubeadm tool to bootstrap the components such as the API server, proxy and kubelet.

 ## Exploring your cluster